Skip to main content

 Care after your treatment

-You will be given information on follow-up care after treatment.
+Your care team will give you information on follow-up care after treatment.

 It may also help to get support from family and friends before or between appointments.